abdullah2web/Catalog_App/README.md

 ## Description:

-The Catalog App is used Python language with sqlite database and select by sqlalchemy.
+The Catalog App is used Python language by Flask framework with sqlite database and select by sqlalchemy.

 ## Requirements: